enricopisoni/SRR_0.1_0.05_validation/README.md

 Validation is shown comparing EMEP and SHERPA delta concentrations (yearly averages by cell) through scatter plots (each point compares the deltas between basecase and scenario, for the 2 models), violin plots (showing the percentage error distribution between the 2 models) and maps (showing the percentage error maps).

-The filenames in the 2 subdirectories define the type of analysis, in particular using at the end of the filename the word '_scatter' (for scatter plots), '_biasP_violin' (for violin plots) and '_biasP_map' (for maps).
+The filenames in the 2 subdirectories define the 'type of analysis', in particular using at the end of the filename the word '_scatter' (for scatter plots), '_biasP_violin' (for violin plots) and '_biasP_map' (for maps).

-In terms of validation domains and scenarios, below the filename definitions:
+In terms of validation 'domains and scenarios', below the filename definitions:

 * 'EUresults_{biasP_map/biasP_violin/scatter}.png'.
 Validation scenarios refers to reductions for the whole domain for NOx (scenario # 1 in the scatterplots), VOC (scenario # 2), NH3 (3), PPM (4), SO2 (5), all pollutant together (6), traffic sector reduction (10), residential sector reduction (11), industry sector reduction (12);
 * 'DEresults_{biasP_map/biasP_violin/scatter}.png'.
 The validation scenario refers to a case where all German emissions (all pollutants) are reduced;